Norfolk Community Outreach

 - Civil Rights; and

 - Recruitment and Hiring.

 A CREST Program is usually 8-10 hours and can be divided into two days (four hours per day).
 Students will receive a certificate of completion after the training.

 Director’s Community Leadership Award

 Each year since 1990, FBI special agents in charge have had the opportunity to select an individual or organization that has contributed greatly to local crime, drug, and/or violence prevention and to present this person or group with the Director’s Community Leadership Award (DCLA).
-In 2012, the Norfolk Division selected Ms. Chandra Moyer, Founder & Executive Director of Release Me International as the latest DCLA winnner.
+In 2013, the Norfolk Division selected Ms. Chandra Moyer, Founder & Executive Director of Release Me International as the latest DCLA winner.

 The Norfolk FBI offers public speakers on a limited basis on a variety of topics pertaining to the Bureau’s investigative mission.
 All requests for speakers must be submitted through the website or received in writing on company letterhead and contain the following information: